DirtyHairy/r77-firmware-ng/README.md

 # State

 The firmware includes hardware 3D acceleration and runs current mainline Stella.
-However, several minor issues still exist, and the R77-specific changes to Stella 3.x must be reintegrated into the mainline, so the console is not playable yet.
+However, the R77-specific changes to Stella 3.x must be reintegrated into the mainline, so the console is not playable yet.

 # Changes